Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 Make sure to use the **DVD** version of CentOS ISO.
 You can find the ISO through one of the mirrors listed here: [ISO Image](http://isoredirect.centos.org/centos/7/isos/x86_64)

-To generate the Vagrant box file for VirtualBox, run the following command:
+To generate the Vagrant box file for VirtualBox, run the following command in Cygwin:
 `packer build -var-file=centos-base-variables.json -force centos-base.json`

 When the Packer process finishes, there should be a `centos-base.box` file in the current directory.